-SUNY College of Technology at Canton actually tops our list of the best online colleges in New York, so it's no wonder that the school has achieved a distinction as one of the best healthcare colleges in New York as well.
+The SUNY College of Technology at Canton actually tops our list of the best online colleges in New York for 2019-20, so it's no wonder that the school has achieved a distinction as one of the best healthcare colleges in New York as well.

 SUNY uses the Blackboard system to keep its online students connected to assignments and other coursework.
-One of the best online healthcare programs at SUNY is the 2+2 nursing program, designed specifically for nursing students who already have an associate's degree.
-This program can help nurses advance their careers and potentially earn positions in higher-level healthcare facilities.
-It is designed to allow RNs to earn their degrees efficiently on their own time, as many of its students are already working as nurses and thus have busy schedules.
+One of the best online healthcare programs at SUNY is the 2+2 nursing program, designed specifically for nursing students who have already earned an associate's degree.
+This program is designed to allow RNs to earn their degrees efficiently on their own time, as many of its students are already working as nurses and thus have busy schedules.

 Another online healthcare degree program offered at SUNY Canton is the online B.S. in healthcare management, which is accredited by the International Accreditation Council for Business Education (IACBE).
 Students who are interested in helping animals instead of people may instead consider the school's 2+2 program in veterinary service administration.